 When you visit the Salzburg Cathedral, you can find the baptismal font.

 Mozart was officially baptized by the name of Joannes Chrysostomus Wolfgangus Theophilus Mozart.
 That’s right.
 He had four first names.

-The names he was given were in Latin.
+The names he was given were in Latin and Greek.
 Still, throughout his life, he used them in many different languages as he was multilingual and traveled a lot.